Comparison

 Isn't k9s enough for small teams?

-For genuinely small teams (2-3 engineers, 1-2 clusters), k9s + Slack is a perfectly reasonable setup.
-We're not going to pretend it isn't.
-The Radar case gets stronger around cluster #3 and teammate #4 — when the cost of tab-switching, context-recreation, and kubeconfig-sharing starts exceeding the $99/cluster/month.
+For 2-3 engineers and 1-2 clusters, k9s + Slack is a perfectly reasonable setup.
+The Radar case gets stronger around cluster #3 and teammate #4 - when the cost of tab-switching, context-recreation, and kubeconfig-sharing starts mattering.

 Can I use k9s and Radar together?